 Again, there is no English version’s timetable for the services, but we will include the bus stops’ names in Japanese with each attraction we introduce below for you to match back to the timetables.
 For the timetable, please refer to HERE on the official website.

-Autumn Foliage Season at Mt.
-Rokkō and Mt.
+Autumn Foliage Season at Mount.
+Rokkō and Mount.
 Maya

 Depending on which part of the mountains you are in, the color of nature can start changing as early as early October.
-The season peaks from mid to late October all the way to mid to late November.
+The season peaks from mid to late October through mid to late November.

 Kikuseidai Observatory (掬星台)